Pricing Barrier Options with DeepBSDEs: Other Approaches to Pricing Barrier Options

-where the expectation is taken with respect to the risk-neutral measure \cite{book:shreve04}.
-Under the risk-neutral measure, the value of $X$ at time $t$ is equal to expectation of $X_T$ with $T>t$ discounted back to $t$ with the risk free interest rate.
 Under this risk-neutral measure $X$ follows (\ref{Xprocess}) with functions as defined in Section \ref{sec:deepbsdeintro}, $\tau_T^{t,x}$ denotes the earlier of barrier breach and maturity, and $g_B$ combines both final values and barrier values, as defined in Section \ref{sec:dnnsolution}.
 For knock-out options with zero rebate, $g_B(t,x)$ will be zero unless $t=T$.

 Therefore, (\ref{barrierexp1}) will in this case simplify to

 This corresponds to an instrument with final payoff

 which is measurable as of time $T$ knowing $X$ up to that time $T$.
 In the case that $P\left({\tau^{t,x}\geq T}\right)$ can be written as a (relatively simple and explicit) function of $X_t=x$ and $X_T$, this will give a (different) final value problem for each $t$ and $x$.
 Informally, the final payoff function is adapted via a Brownian bridge based method to include the probability of breaching the barrier before option maturity.